nodogsplash/nodogsplash/docs/source/install.rst

 But you can also compile libmicrohttpd your self if you're still running jessie or older.

-To compile NoDogSplash and create the Debian package, see the chapter "How to Compile Nodogsplash".
+To compile NoDogSplash and create the Debian package, see the chapter "How to Compile NoDogSplash".